oisintohak/Farm-To-Fork/TESTING.md

         - Unauthenticated users will be redirected to login with a message: 'Please log in to view profiles.'

-- ### Profile Edit/Create Form, Checkout Form, Profile delete confirmation
+- ### Profile Edit/Create Form, Profile delete confirmation

     ##### Visuals & Responsiveness: